nstevens1040/Set-Thermostat/README.md

 |WSManStackVersion|3.0            |

 ## Environment Variables
 In order to use this script, you must have these environment variables set.
-These values are availabe once you register on [Honeywell Home Developer](https://developer.honeywellhome.com/user/register)
+These values are availabe once you register with [Honeywell Home Developer](https://developer.honeywellhome.com/user/register)
    - HWAPIKEY = Consumer Key that you are given once you register an app.
    - HWCALLBACK = The **URLEncoded** callback url that you set when you register an app.
    - HWDEVICE = Your thermostat's device id.
 Nomenclature is LCC-{Non colon separated thermostat MAC address}.